xonq/mycotools/mycotools/USAGE.md

 src="https://gitlab.com/xonq/mycotools/-/raw/master/misc/crap_example.png"
 alt="Extracted clade of CRAP pipeline" height="450" width="578">

+CRAP, adopted and expanded from [Slot & Rokas implementation](https://doi.org/10.1016/j.cub.2010.12.020)), reconstructs and visualizes gene cluster phylogenies to study gene cluster evolution on a gene-by-gene basis.
+CRAP will:

-CRAP (originally created by Jason Slot) is a simple, elegant pipeline for studying the evolution of a gene cluster on a gene-by-gene basis.
-CRAP will 1) input a cluster query and use a search algorithm (BLAST/mmseqs/Diamond) or orthogroup-based approach to find homologs in the MycotoolsDB; 2) implement sequence similarity clustering to truncate the sequence set and detect outgroups; 3) construct phylogenies of each query sequence; and
+1) input a cluster query and use a search algorithm (BLAST/mmseqs/Diamond) or orthogroup-based approach to find homologs in the MycotoolsDB

+2) implement sequence similarity clustering to truncate the sequence set and detect outgroups

+3) construct phylogenies of each query sequence

-4) map locus synteny diagrams  onto the leaves of the phylogenies.
+4) map locus synteny diagrams onto the tips of the phylogenies.

 `crap.py` can operate on a query of MycotoolsDB accessions or a standalone multifasta input of external accessions.
-Following homolog acquisition, `crap.py` will submit each set of hits for tree building or hierarchical agglomerative clustering if the number of sequences exceeds the inputted maximum (`-m`).
+Following homolog acquisition, `crap.py` will submit each set of hits for tree building or sequence similarity clustering if the number of sequences exceeds the inputted maximum (`-m`).

 By default, `crap.py` will construct trees using fasttree.
-Fasttree is usually sufficient to get an idea of how the cluster is evolving because CRAP builds phylogenies for all query genes within a cluster, so congruent topology across different genes is a good window into the evolution.
-Alternatively, CRAP can also construct a robust IQ-TREE 1000 boostrap iterations by specifying `-i`/`--iqtree`.
+Fasttree is often sufficient to get an idea of how the cluster is evolving because CRAP builds phylogenies for all query genes within a cluster, so congruent topology across different genes is corroborative.
+Alternatively, CRAP can also construct a robust IQ-TREE with 1000 boostrap iteration support values by specifying `-i`/`--iqtree`.

 <br />